 ††††† STATUTORY AUTHORITY: KRS 194A.050(1), 205.795, 405.520

-††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.050 (1), 205.795, and 405.520 authorize the secretary to promulgate administrative regulations to operate the Child Support Enforcement Program (CSEP) in accordance with federal law and regulations.
+††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.050 (1), 205.795, and 405.520 authorize the secretary of the Cabinet for Health and Family Services to promulgate administrative regulations to operate the Child Support Enforcement Program (CSEP) in accordance with federal law and regulations.
 45 C.F.R.
 303.2 requires the child support application process to be accessible to the public.
 This administrative regulation specifies the process by which an individual may apply for child support services, the scope of services available, and the process for an intergovernmental case.

 ††††† Section 1.
 Child Support Enforcement Case Types.
 (1) Kentucky Transitional Assistance Program (K-TAP) or Kinship Care.